One Family Under God

 - Gospel: Luke 6:17, 20-26

-(Note: Father Hanly’s homily for 6th Sunday in Ordinary Time, Year C, was delivered on the first day of Chinese New Year in Hong Kong, China.)
+(Note: Father Hanly’s homily for 6th Sunday in Ordinary Time, Year C, was delivered in Hong Kong, China, on the first day of Chinese New Year in the Year of the Tiger.
+We are now in the Year of the Pig.)

 As you all know, this is the Year of the Tiger.